must1/ToDoApplication/README.md

 ### About project:

-It is console ToDo application.
+It is console ToDo application based on MVC pattern.
 It is intended to manage everyday tasks.
 Application contains:
 - adding users to database
 - adding tasks to database